The Center of the World: Plot

 A couple checks into a hotel suite in Las Vegas.
 Flashbacks show that he's a computer whiz on the verge of becoming a dot-com millionaire.
 She's a lap dancer at a club.
 He's depressed, withdrawing from work, missing meetings with investors.
 He wants a connection, so he offers her $10,000 to spend three nights with him in Vegas.
 She accepts with conditions: four hours per night of erotic play, and no penetration.

 During the days in Vegas, they get to know each other, have fun, and meet a friend of hers, casino dealer Jerri.
 After the first night, things get complicated.
-When the three days are over, the stripper makes it clear that she was only there for the money and that the man she spent the time with was just a client.
+When the three days are over, the stripper makes it clear that she is only there for the money and that the man she spends the time with is just a client.
 Upset that his feelings aren't reciprocated, he rapes her; she makes no attempt to stop him.
 She then masturbates for him, achieving orgasm, saying "you want to see real?
 I'll show you real."
 The next day he returns home heartbroken.

 The movie ends with his return to the strip club to see the woman he fell in love with again.
 She greets him fondly but interacts with him the way she had when they first met: as a stripper and a client ordering a lap dance.

-Because the film is shown in a non-linear format, it is left to the viewer to interpret the ending.
-One could believe that the film ends with the meeting at the strip club and a chance for the two characters to have a real relationship together, or one could believe that the strip club meeting occurred earlier in time and the film ends with the characters going their separate ways in life.
+Because the movie is shown in non sequential order, it is up to the viewer to decide when the interaction at the strip club occurred.
+One could believe it happened before their time together in Las Vegas, implying that their relationship ended after three days, or one could believe that the interaction at the strip club occurred after their three days in Las Vegas, implying that they rekindled their relationship and started anew.